jasonheesanglee/dangam/README.md

 # DanGam

-DanGam is a Python package designed for advanced emotion analysis in text, particularly focused on Korean language.<br>
+DanGam is a Python package designed for advanced emotion analysis in text, mainly focused on the Korean language.<br>
-Utilizing state-of-the-art NLP models, DanGam provides nuanced insights into the emotional tone of texts, enabling more accurate and context-aware sentiment analysis.<br>
+DanGam provides insights into the emotional tone of texts, aiming for more accurate and context-aware sentiment analysis.<br>
 The name DanGam came from the abbreviation of "Word-Emotion" in Korean (단어-감정).

 > [!IMPORTANT]
-> Latest Version of the model is 0.0.121
+> Latest Version of the model is 0.0.122

 ## Installation
 DanGam can be easily installed via pip.
 Simply run the following command in your terminal:<br>